Soviet Top League

+The Soviet Top League, known after 1970 as the Higher League (Чемпионат СССР по футболу: Высшая лига), served as the top division (tier) of Soviet Union football championship from 1936 until 1991.
+Over the years, the league's name has changed several times.
+Created in 1936, the tier was originally known as "Gruppa A" and was one of four tiers that comprised the Soviet football championship.

+It was owned and governed by the All-Union Committee of Physical Culture (an institution of the Council of People's Commissars of the Soviet Union).
+The winner of the competition was honored with the title "USSR Champion" and awarded the All-Union Committee banner.

-The Soviet Top League, known after 1970 as the Higher League (Чемпионат СССР по футболу: Высшая лига), served as the top division (tier) of Soviet Union football from 1936 until 1991.
-The league's name was a conditional designation used for brevity since being completely owned and governed by the Football Federation of the Soviet Union.
-The full official name was USSR Championship in football: Top League.
-An attempt to create fully professional league as autonomously governed organization during "perestroika" period was denied by Federation due to political culture in the Soviet Union.
+From its inception to its eclipse, the top tier operated in conjunction with the second tier for most of the time, allowing for participants to exchange between tiers through promotion and relegation.
+In 1963, a third tier was introduced.
+Starting from 1971, the full official name was the USSR Championship in football: Top League.
+An attempt to create an independent league as an autonomously governed business entity or organization during "perestroika" period was denied by the Federation due to the political culture in the Soviet Union.

-The professional top level of football competition among clubs was established in 1936 on proposition of Nikolai Starostin and was approved by the All-Union Council of Physical Culture.
-Originally it was named Group A. After World War II it became known as the First Group.
-In 1950, after another reform of football in the Soviet Union, the First Group was replaced with Class A. By 1970, the Class A had expanded to three tiers with the top tier known as the Higher Group which in 1971 was renamed into the Higher League.
+Although the competition is considered professional, there were no professional (or commercial) sports in the Communist state due to its political stance on that issue.
+The teams that played in the league were composed of players who, officially, in fiscal books, were employed and paid by the state enterprises or agencies (such as SKA or Dynamo) that the teams represented.
+Also, players from the state agencies' teams, SKA or Dynamo, held a rank, captain, lieutenant, major, etc. Also, the naming of teams was strictly controlled and had to be approved by the central government.
+Only after the death of Stalin, teams were allowed to have names associated with their geographic location, due to the Soviet political stance on the national issue.
+Also, officially, teams represented so-called "voluntary" sports societies, which is a political oxymoron considering the organization of business in the Soviet Union (Voluntary Sports Societies of the Soviet Union).

-After the World War II, along with the competition among the first teams also there were conducted official competitions among reserve squads.
-It carried the name of "Tournament of Doubles" (Turnir doublyorov).
-The reserve squads' competitions were running parallel to the first teams' competitions normally scheduled a day prior with relegation rule completely depended on the league standing of their respective first team.
+After the World War II, along with the competition among the first teams, there were also conducted official competitions among reserve squads.
+It carried the name of "Tournament of the Doubles" (Turnir doublyorov).
+The reserve squads' competitions were running parallel to the first teams' competitions, normally scheduled a day prior, with relegation rules completely dependent on the league standing of their respective first team.

-The Top League was one of the best football leagues in Europe, ranking second among the UEFA members in 1988–89 seasons.
-Three of its representatives reached the finals of the European club tournaments on four occasions: FC Dynamo Kyiv, FC Dinamo Tbilisi, and FC Dynamo Moscow.
-In the same way that the international community widely considers Russia to be the political successor state to the Soviet Union, UEFA considers the Russian Premier League to have succeeded the Soviet Top League.
+The Top League was one of the best football leagues in Europe, ranking second among the UEFA members in the 1988–89 season.
+Three of its representatives reached the finals of the European club tournaments on four occasions: FC Dynamo Kyiv, FC Dinamo Tbilisi, and FC Dynamo Moscow (all in the European Cup Winners' Cup).
+In the same way Russia politically succeeded the Soviet Union, UEFA considers the Russian Premier League to have succeeded the Soviet Top League.